mrOttoW/vite-wordpress-php/README.md

 ```

 When using the <a href="https://github.com/mrOttoW/vite-wordpress">vite-wordpress</a> ViteJS plugin, and files has been built using `yarn build` or `npm run build` and the dev server is running through `yarn start` or `npm run start`:
-1. The development server automatically detects all enqueued scripts from the project through hooks, using the `base`, `srcDir`, and `outDir` settings from the vite plugin.
+1. DevServer automatically detects all enqueued scripts from the project through hooks, using the `base`, `srcDir`, and `outDir` settings from the vite plugin.
 2. It resolves these scripts to source files served by the development server.
 3. It updates script tags from these specific scripts to use as modules and injects Vite's client to enable HMR (Hot Module Replacement).
 4. Using Vite's client and module support, it can also include CSS source files that are imported into JavaScript files.